EladKohavi/mexico_summer/README.md

 # mexico_summer

-Hello, and welcome to mexico summer: happening this January ... treetr
+Hello, and welcome to mexico summer: happening this January ... :)